ppy/osu-wiki/news/2020-04-07-mappers-report-march.md

 - **osu!catch:** [Daletto](https://osu.ppy.sh/users/7592136) & [Sinnoh](https://osu.ppy.sh/users/4236057)
 - **osu!mania:** [dudehacker](https://osu.ppy.sh/users/748722)

-### BN Removals
+### BN Resignations

 - **osu!:** [-Aqua](https://osu.ppy.sh/u/7150015), [Bibbity Bill](https://osu.ppy.sh/users/4446810), [Gero](https://osu.ppy.sh/users/1467715) & [Teky](https://osu.ppy.sh/users/10520912)
 - **osu!catch:** [wonjae](https://osu.ppy.sh/users/5032045)

 ### NAT Additions

 Good news everyone!
 We have a new person in the team.
 For osu!taiko, **[Tyistiana](https://osu.ppy.sh/users/1421452)** joined the NAT!
-After over one year of work as a Beatmap Nominator, and recently receiving the title of Elite Nominator, Tyistiana will not support Nepuri and Faputa with the Beatmap Nominator evaluations.
+After over one year of work as a Beatmap Nominator, and recently receiving the title of Elite Nominator, Tyistiana will now support Nepuri and Faputa with the osu!taiko Beatmap Nominator evaluations.
 Once again, welcome to the team!

 ### NAT Retirement

 Just as we had a new addition with **[Tyistiana](https://osu.ppy.sh/users/1421452)**,  we had to say farewell to **[Ascendance](https://osu.ppy.sh/users/2931883)**.
 After one year of duty as a NAT he decided to take his leave.
 Ascendance served well in osu!catch and helped bring back life into the osu!taiko BNG with his care package.
-Thanks for all your work and we wish you all the best in the future!
+Thank you Ascendance for all your work and we wish you all the best in the future!

 ## <a id=”mappers-showcase”></a>Mappers’ Showcase